 Dengue fever is characterised by high fever, aches throughout the body, and a severe headache.
 The period from entry of the virus is 3-10 days, and the fever lasts for 5-7 days before recovery.

 For the sick, homeopathy is used to manage the illness and its associated risks such as haemorrhage or dehydration.
-Indicated remedies might include Aconitum napellus, Arnica montana, and Bryonia alba but many other possibilities are listed on the website.
+Indicated remedies might include Aconitum napellus, Arnica montana, and Bryonia alba but many other possibilities are listed in the CCRH report.

 The advantages of homeopathy for this disease is that it is inexpensive, easy to transport and distribute, and is safe for patient health and local environments, making it highly attractive as a primary form of treatment and prevention for this disease.